Introduction to Scikit-Learn in Machine Learning

 Samples of MNIST dataset used for handwritten digit recognition tasks

 • The breast cancer dataset: A dataset where the presence of malignant or benign types of cells is marked as per different features.
+This is a good dataset if any beginner wants to apply machine learning in medical science applications.

 • The wine recognition dataset: A dataset where the quality of wine is marked according to different attributes.

-• Olivetti faces dataset from AT&T: Dataset containing face images from 1992–1994.
+• Olivetti faces Dataset from AT&T: Dataset containing face images from 1992–1994.

 • Newsgroups text: A textual dataset for text-related tasks.

-And similar datasets are prepared from real-world scenarios that we can find here.
+Some other similar datasets are prepared from real-world scenarios that we can find here.
 It even allows users to generate data randomly based on their requirement of testing the developed model.

 from sklearn.datasets import load_iris